Rafase282/MyFCCWiki/Build a Personal Portfolio Webpage.md

 ### The Footer:
 - We make it has a minimum height of 10% of screen view.
 Learn more [here.](http://www.w3schools.com/cssref/css_units.asp)
 - We use `padding-top` and `padding-bottom` to give space above and bellow so things don't look cramped.
-- I made the text color to be gray for visivility since I made the backgroudn color to be black.
+- I made the text color to be gray for visibility since I made the background color to be black.

 ```
 footer {